zeroincombenze/l10n-italy-supplemental/import_account_opening/README.rst

 * Please set only one value in one of "Dare" "Avere"
 * Partners search try to find by vat code and name
 * In partner lines, account code is set by partner record if not in line
-* Ref field i snot required; use it if you want load amount by invoices
+* Ref field is not required; use it if you want load amount by invoice references

 You can find Excel example in example directory.